FTSE extends rally as Hammerson points to UK recovery

 As well as improved earnings and net asset value, the group upped its dividend per share by 8 percent to 10.8 pence.

-Shares in fellow real estate groups, British Land Company and Land Securities Group, also rose, by 2.3 percent and 1.9 percent respectively, putting them amongst the top performers in Britain's leading share index.
+Shares in fellow real estate development trusts, British Land Company and Land Securities Group, also rose by more than 2 percent, putting them amongst the top 10 performers in Britain's leading share index.

 "When you look at property, it's always a great barometer for confidence.
 When you see the likes of (Hammerson) coming out with good numbers it perks up the whole market," said Mike McCudden, head of derivatives at Interactive Investor.